-This scholarship was established in celebration of the College of Continuing Education’s 100th year anniversary at the University of Minnesota.
-The scholarship will be used to support CCE students who are enriching and improving their lives through education.
+This scholarship was established in celebration of the College’s 100th year anniversary at the University of Minnesota.
+The scholarship will be used to support students who are enriching and improving their lives through education.

-The College of Continuing Education staff established this fund in 2000 to assist students who have a desire to improve their lives through continuing education.
+The College's staff established this fund in 2000 to assist students who have a desire to improve their lives through continuing education.
 Priority is given to adults making a life or career transition, students finishing their degrees, individuals who need a course to be admitted to one of the College's degree programs, displaced workers, and first-time personal enrichment program participants.

 The Construction Financial Management Association (CFMA), Twin Cities Chapter actively promotes professional financial management and business opportunities in the construction industry across the state of Minnesota.
 CFMA established this scholarship at the University to provide financial support to talented and motivated students who are considering a career in finance, accounting, or management in the construction industry.
-Eligible students must be enrolled in the College of Continuing Education, pursuing an undergraduate degree, minor, or certificate program in Construction Management.
+Eligible students must be enrolled in the College, pursuing an undergraduate degree, minor, or certificate program in Construction Management.